elifkoseler/Weather-Web-Application/README.md

-I implemented basic weather web application by using HTML, CSS and JS to remember to old information with Open Weather Map API (https://openweathermap.org/)
+I implemented basic weather web application by using HTML, CSS and JS to remember my old information with Open Weather Map API (https://openweathermap.org/)